LOC Angela Standhartinger

-The brothers Grimm studied at Marburg from 1802-1805 and started here their world-famous collections of fairy tales.
+The brothers Grimm studied at Marburg from 1802-1805 and here they started their world-famous collections of fairy tales.
 The Marburg artist Otto Ubbelohde illustrated them in the early 20th century with many Marburg motifs.
-The tour will lead us to the major places that inspired the work of the brothers Grimm and their illustrators, including the stairway to the castle from where one has a beautiful view above the city and a beautiful park with a rose garden.
-Finally there will be time to visit the castle, the residence of the Duke Philipp of Hessen.
-The castle was founded in the 11th century and holds today an exhibition of Marburg’s cultural history.
-For those who do not want to walk uphill there will be transport by taxi to the castle.
+The tour will lead us to the major places that inspired the work of the brothers Grimm and their illustrators, including the stairway to the castle from where one has a beautiful view over the city and a beautiful park with a rose garden.
+Finally there will be time to visit the castle, the residence of Duke Philipp of Hessen.
+The castle was built in the 11th century and holds today an exhibition of Marburg’s cultural history.
 Walking distance about 4000 m.

 Professores Lukas Bormann und Angela Standhartinger

 Lahntor 3 | D-35032 Marburg | Mail: email@example.com